AmbireTech/adex-protocol/FAQ.md

 ## What wallets can I use to create an AdEx advertiser or publisher account?
 You can sign up for AdEx with Trezor, Ledger or Metamask.

+## What is the purpose of the ADX token
+The ADX token is used for staking if you're running an [AdEx validator](https://github.com/adexnetwork/adex-protocol#validator-stack-platform).
+Staking your ADX will register your validator in a global registry where your visibility will be proportional to your staked amount.

+The staked amount will be slashed if your validator misbehaves (i.e. an economic punishment will be applied to the misbehaving validator).

+We are currently working on the specification of this, however you can [track the progress here](https://github.com/AdExNetwork/adex-protocol/issues/7).

 ## How can I get ADX tokens?
 If you haven’t acquired ADX tokens during our token generation campaign, you may do so at a number of exchanges such as Binance and Bittrex for example.